How Is AI Changing Keyword Strategy?

 Reading Time: 3 minutes

-Is SEO Dead in 2025
+How SEO Has Changed in 2025

 We’ve been hearing a lot of digital marketers say that SEO is dead.
 However, this is far from true.
 These reports of SEO being dead or otherwise useless in 2025 may be a reaction to how the SEO landscape has changed with generative AI.
 That doesn’t mean SEO is dead, though.
 Far from it, in fact!
 It’s just different than it used to be, and that’s okay.
 SEO has been changing for decades in reaction to Google updates and other factors that have impacted the SEO landscape.
 SEO will evolve again to meet new needs.